 A good, solid ground is most important.
 I recommend a ground lug on the potentiometer shaft or on any other nearby ground point.
 A poor RF ground will yield poor attenuation.
 40 dB is a ratio of 1 to 10,000!
 Hundredths of an ohm count.

 If you don’t have room for a manual RF gain control or a switch there is no reason to worry.
 This circuit can be left active and placed near the RF path connector without a problem.
 You could easily build this as a module that simply plugs into the connector.
 The most critical junction would again be a nearby ground but a third pin, this time through the board to the ground plane, would help.
 There should be little need to operate without it.
 If you need to run any tests that need it disabled, just remove the plug to the RF receive path and replace it with a shorting plug across the two RF pins.

 If you adverse to surface mount construction, there is little problem in building it with leaded components.
 Use 2N7000 or BS170 MOSFETs and a 2N3904 or 2N2222 type NPN transistor.
 Try to keep wiring short and compact in the RF attenuator portion but the rest is very non-critical.
-If you use an electrolytic or tantalum capacitor for C4, observe polarity.
+If you use an electrolytic or tantalum capacitor for C4 and C7, observe polarity.

 Signals below 50 microvolts (S9) are unaffected.
 Above that level, the AGC begins to engage.
 Q2, the pass transistor, begins to turn off a bit while Q3, the shunt transistor, begins to turn on.
 Signals are attenuated to where the audio output is held to reasonable levels and the rest of the receiver does not experience distortion.
 If you are considering adding an S meter this circuit may be to advantage due to the amplifier stage.
 The control bias is available at the junction of D2,C4, Q2,R5 and R6.
 This is the spot that you would use for a metering source.